OSC/ood_job/README.md

 Once you have a script object you are satisfied with, you will want to submit it to a given resource manager.
-This is where the `OodCluster::Cluster` object ([ood_cluster gem](https://github.com/OSC/ood_cluster)) will come into play.
+This is where the `OodCluster::Cluster` object ([ood_cluster](https://github.com/OSC/ood_cluster)) will come into play.
 This object describes a given cluster and its various servers (one of which is a resource manager).

 If you are using the `OodAppkit` Rails engine ([ood_appkit](https://github.com/OSC/ood_appkit/)) from a Rails app: